bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 All calls to the `InvokeAsync<TResult>(...)` and `InvokeVoidAsync(...)` methods in bUnit's JSInterop are stored in its `Invocations` list, which can be inspected and asserted against.
 In addition to this, all planned invocations have their own `Invocations` lists which only contain their invocations.

-Invocations are represented by the `JSRuntimeInvocation` type which has three properties of interest when verifying an invocation happened as expected:
+Invocations are represented by the `JSRuntimeInvocation` type, which has three properties of interest when verifying an invocation happened as expected:

 - `Identifier` - the name of the function name/identifier passed to the invoke method.
 - `Arguments` - a list of arguments passed to the invoke method.